egeloen/IvoryGoogleMapBundle/Resources/doc/index.rst

 A map needs a coordinate (center) or a bound to be correctly rendering.
 So you need to persist one or both with the map.
 If you want to persist linked events, you need to persist the event manager & the event too.
+If you want to persist markers, you need to persist them too.

 ::

     // src/YourBundle/Entity/Map.php
     use Ivory\GoogleMapBundle\Entity\Map as BaseMap;
+    use Doctrine\Common\Collections\ArrayCollection;

     class Map extends BaseMap
     {